No matter what ethnicity, size or age you are,

 Everything was kind of hazy.
 They asked a porter to take me down to x-ray but I don’t really remember much about it – all I knew was Mum had to wait outside.

 What I didn’t know was that they had missed something vital (I only discovered recently that my memory does serve me correctly – nobody x-rayed my head!
 Now, bearing in mind that I had hit it full force, I would have expected to be x-rayed at once.
 Mum said she thought they were too interested in saving my arm – the results were shocking and I needed surgery.
 Stupidly I still thought I’d be home a couple of hours later – it was actually FOUR DAYS.

 For a long time I thought everything would be OK.
 I had a couple of severe infections and needed more surgery (my arm was in plaster for nearly 8 months).
 I’d return to normal soon, right?
 Wrong!

 Further surgery brought more problems.
 The hospital decided to take bone from my hip to put into my arm as there were a couple of centimeters of bone missing.
 Cool … only … it wasn’t.

 Not sure what had happened while I’d been asleep but I woke up in agony and my ribs were bruised.
 I didn’t think too much of it but a couple of days later I tried to walk and got a nasty shock.
 My hip collapsed!
 And it’s been collapsing ever since.

 The vision problems got progressively worse.
 My eyes were closing more frequently and for longer periods.

 My doctor sent me to the hospital and I had tests for myasthenia gravis.
-They were the most agonising tests I have ever had in my life and I actually chipped a tooth.
-Coming out I realised I was still fizzing from all the electricity!
+They were the most agonizing tests I have ever had in my life and I actually chipped a tooth.
+Coming out I realized I was still fizzing from all the electricity!
 Then came the bombshell.
 The tests revealed I do not have myasthenia.